Configuring Cisco SG350 Series of Switches for Livewire+®

 Using the Display Mode, set your menu back to Basic.

 Next, expand General and select DSCP to Queue.
-Set the options fo for each DSCP class as shown here.
-Note that Axia Livestereo and AES67 streams use DSCP 46 which we assign to the highest priority queue (8).
+Set the options fo for each DSCP class, as shown here.
+Note that Axia Live Stereo and AES67 streams use DSCP 48, which we assign to the highest priority queue (8).
 Axia Standard Stereo streams use DSCP 46 which we assign to queue 7.
 For purposes of this configuration, other DSCP classes are assigned to lower priority queues.

-All ports on this switch are, by default configured as Access ports.
+All ports on this switch are, by default, configured as Access ports.
 So no changes should be required.
-This can be verified by navigating to the VLAN Management link on the left side menu and selecting Interface Settings.
+Verify this by navigating to the VLAN Management link on the left side menu and selecting Interface Settings.
 Observe the current settings in the table that is displayed.

 In this example, we are going to be configuring ports 22 to 28 for use as Trunk ports.